Minor Misdemeanor Expungement

 Generally, most people believe that minor misdemeanor charges are not serious offenses.
 A conviction from a minor misdemeanor offense in Ohio does not result in jail time, but rather, these charges are punishable by fine only, and in a few cases, a license suspension.
 Obtaining a minor misdemeanor expungement will seal your past mistake and keep future employers, landlords and others from seeing it listed in a criminal background check.

-For example, many people have incurred minor misdemeanor charges for drug abuse, or drug possession while in college.
-Or others may have been charged with a minor misdemeanor charge of disorderly conduct or similar charge for loud behavior when attending a party.
-All too often, these same people appear at a court and without the advice of an attorney, plea guilty to the charge, pay a fine, and go on with their lives.
+One common example of this type of conviction is drug abuse or drug possession, disorderly conduct or similar charges for loud behavior while in college.
+All too often, college students are charged, appear in court and without the advice of an attorney, plead guilty to the charge, pay a fine, and go on with their lives.

 Good news!
 Pursuant to the Ohio Revised Code, and case law of Ohio courts, minor misdemeanors are considered an offense under Ohio expungement law, and as a result, a record of minor misdemeanor conviction can be expunged and sealed.